SISSI: Supernovae in a stratified, shearing interstellar medium. II. Star formation near the Sun is quenched by expansion of the Local Bubble: The age of the LB

 Previous models of radiative blastwaves in uniform ambient media \citep{2019MNRAS.490.1961E, 2022ApJS..262....9O, 2024ApJ...970...18L} suggest that the effective size is roughly $\propto \dot{N}_{\text{SN}}^{0.15-0.25}$.
 A blastwave powered by more frequent SNe, would thus only lead to a mild increase in the size, and would be largely consistent with an age $\lesssim 6\,\text{Myr}$.
-In Fig. \ref{fig:size_extrapolation} we show that for $R \propto \dot{N}_{\text{SN}}^{\alpha}$ with $\alpha \lesssim 0.225$ the size matches that of the LB for $t_{\text{age}} \sim 3.5-5.5\,\text{Myr}$, while for $\alpha >0.225$, there are no solutions that can simultaneously explain the size and the momentum of the LB.
+In Fig. \ref{fig:size_extrapolation} we show that for $R \propto \left\langle\dot{N}_{\text{SN}}\right\rangle^{\alpha}$ with $\alpha \lesssim 0.225$ the size matches that of the LB for $t_{\text{age}} \sim 3.5-5.5\,\text{Myr}$, while for $\alpha >0.225$, there are no solutions that can simultaneously explain the size and the momentum of the LB.
+Not shown are scenarios with extreme $\dot{N}_{\text{SN}}$, but we confirm that they reproduce a similar range of ages ($\sim 2.8 - 5.8\, \text{Myr}$) and correspondingly lower and higher numbers of SNe ranging from $\sim7$ to $\sim59$ SNe.
 A more detailed evaluation is out of the scope of this work and will be subject to future investigation (Romano et al., in prep.).

 By invoking standard assumptions about the stellar initial mass function, the average time between SNe in a star cluster can be linked to its mass \citep{2017ApJ...834...25K}